Adult Obesity Prevalence Increased During the First Year of the COVID-19 Pandemic

 Obesity, by Joanne Guthrie and Mariah Ehmke, USDA, Economic Research Service, February 2022

-Food Consumption & Demand, by Abigail Okrent and Sabrina Young, USDA, Economic Research Service, March 2023
+Food Consumption & Demand, by Abigail Okrent, Sabrina Young, Diansheng Dong, and Hayden Stewart, USDA, Economic Research Service, August 2023

 Diet Quality & Nutrition, by Sabrina Young, USDA, Economic Research Service, March 2023